spine-tools/SpineOpt.jl/docs/src/tutorial/representative_periods.md

 ![image](figs_representative_periods/rp_temporal_structure.png)

 !!! tip "Representative definitions"
     The representative periods are not necessarily consecutive, they can be any block of time that represents the original temporal block.
 For instance, *rp1* takes the information from the time series in day 1, while *rp2* takes information from the time series in day 3.
-Check the `block_start` and `block_end` parameters for each rp temporal block to see this in the input data.
+Check the [block\_start](@ref) and [block\_end](@ref) parameters for each *rp* temporal block to see this in the input data.

-The key parameter that defines the mapping of the original temporal block to the representative periods is [representative\_period\_mapping](@ref).
+The key parameter that defines the mapping of the original temporal block to the representative periods is [representative\_blocks\_by\_period](@ref).
 The values in this parameter map each original temporal block to the representative periods through and array that has the weights in each case.
 For instance, the following figure shows that the second day maps half to *rp1* and half to *rp2*:

 ![image](figs_representative_periods/rp_mapping.png)

-Please note that the [representative\_period\_index](@ref) defines the order of the representative periods, which is relevant for the array definition of the weights in the [representative\_period\_mapping](@ref) parameter.
+Please note that the [representative\_block\_index](@ref) defines the order of the representative periods, which is relevant for the array definition of the weights in the [representative\_blocks\_by\_period](@ref) parameter.

 !!! tip "Remember!"
-    Bare in mind in the previuos figure that Python is 0-index based, so the first element of the array corresponds to *rp1* and the second element to *rp2*.
+    The previous figure that Python is 0-index based, so the first element of the array corresponds to *rp1* and the second element to *rp2*.

 Another important parameter in the representative periods setup is the [weight](@ref) parameter, which defines the weight of each representative period in the objective function.
 In this case, since we have three days and two representative periods, the weights are 1.5 for both *rp1* and *rp2*.
 Why?
 Because *rp1* represents day 1 and half of day 2, so it represents 1.5 days.
 The same applies to *rp2*, which represents day 3 and half of day 2 😉

-For more details on how to set up representative periods in SpineOpt, please check the how-to section [How to set up representative days for investment problems](@ref Usage_rep_period_seasonal_Storage), which includes some tools to help you to find the representative periods for large-scale models.
+For more details on how to set up representative periods in SpineOpt, please check the how-to section [How to set up representative days for investment problems](@ref usage_rep_period_seasonal_storage), which includes some tools to help you find the representative periods for large-scale models.

 ## All representative periods